Showing posts with label events. Show all posts

 Ang Pao, or the red envelope, evolved into an all-season object for gift-giving.
 It is given during the Chinese New Year and during birthdays and weddings.
 In the Philippines, we have adopted the giving of Ang Pao during Christmas and other events.

-I remember the kilometer-long street of Ongpin in Binondo when fun-filled activities happen during the Chinese New Year.
+I remember the kilometer-long street of Ongpin in Binondo when fun-filled activities happened during the Chinese New Year.
 The lion and the dragon dance are always colorful and graceful, giving positive energy to the watchers.
 The firecrackers ward off evil spirits and negativity, as they would believe.
 It's fun, and the excellent vibe would bring in a positive mindset and emotion, and that's the essence.

 The Chinese influence my beliefs about prosperity, so I follow the feng shui and the Chinese zodiac in some ways.
 They just guide us to a positive life.